 - 1. Let lref be the result of evaluating RelationalExpression. - 2.
 Let lval be GetValue(lref). - 3.
 Let rref be the result of evaluating ShiftExpression. - 4.
 Let rval be GetValue(rref). - 5.
 If Type(rval) is not Object, throw a TypeError exception. - 6.
-Call ToString(lval). - 7.
 Return the result of calling the [[HasProperty]] internal method of rval with argument ToString(lval).